Dteyn/ZFBTool/README.md

 ## Required Python Packages

-- tkinter
 - PIL

-You can install these packages using pip:
+You can install this package using pip:

 ```
-pip install tkinter Pillow
+pip install Pillow
 ```

 ## How to Use